drscott173/CarND-Unscented-Kalman-Filter-Project/README.md

 3. The model needs to self-adjust depending on traffic conditions.
-We introduced a grid search option that looks for optimal settings for the linear and angular acceleration (or, more accurately, the standard deviation in the 'noise' caused by accelerating straigth and in turns).
+We introduced a grid search option that looks for optimal settings for the linear and angular acceleration (or, more accurately, the standard deviation in the 'noise' caused by accelerating straight and in turns).
 We noticed that the optimal values for the first data set are different from those in the second.
 We could improve our model by noting when we're over or under-estimating the velocity and make adjustments to the noise.

 4. Large gaps in measurement can occur if you choose to just use radar (-r) or lidar (-l).
-This introduces additionaly model instability.
+This introduces additional model instability.
 We watch for significant leaps in velocity or position to indicate that our model has, well, lost it.
 We then re-initialize our model to the latest measurement and restart our filter.
 This is the modern equivalent to slapping the side of an old television that loses its signal, or smacking a vending machine when the Doritos are stuck.

+5. The CTRV model seems to struggle to handle sudden changes in velocity, as might occur when teenagers and daredevils drive.
+We see this as spikes in the NIS graph.
+I tried several ideas to smooth out the velocity predictions, or smooth out the initial conditions, while elaborate and awesome, didn't add much value and in the end often caused a worst score.
+More research is required here.